AnAkkk/TFTrue/README.md

 Same as the chat command to set the fov, but you can set it in your config to automatically set the fov on server connection.
 Example: setinfo tftrue_fov 130

-say !speedmeter [on/off]
-In the chat, you can type !speedmeter [on/off] while tftrue_bunnyhop is enabled, this will print your bunny hopping speed in the middle of your screen.

 ### Other Features:

 - The map will now automatically be reloaded when sv_pure or tv_enable value is changed, as these CVars need a map change to work.
 - While using rcon status/status, it will display the plugins currently loaded on the server (prevents server owners to cheat with plugins) when the tournament mode is enabled. status will display current TFTrue settings as well.
 - Logs.tf support
-- Tournament classlimits working without tournament mode (for pub servers)
+- Tournament classlimits working without tournament mode (for pub servers) (currently broken on linux)
 - Tournament whitelists working without tournament mode (for pub servers)
 - Changing mp_tournament_whitelist will automatically reload the whitelist without requiring mp_tournament_restart
 - Console messages when allowing/removing whitelist items are removed to prevent spam